 For example, you’ll find that knowing which hormones are produced by the anterior pituitary gland and which hormones are produced by the posterior pituitary gland is a bit too specific for the HESI.
 However, grasping which hormones are produced by the pituitary gland in general, is an effective strategy for test preparation, as it will help you grasp the necessary material and it will save you time and brainpower!

 It is highly probable that if you put a significant amount of your time and energy towards memorizing and internalizing the key terms in this article, you can do well without even cracking open your huge 1000-page anatomy textbook.
-As long as you know the basics and general terms of each human body system, rest assured that you WILL pass this section.
+As long as you know the basics and general terms of each human body system, rest assured that you WILL pass the anatomy and physiology section.
 However, this doesn’t mean you shouldn’t study at all.
 Make sure to go over your study guide and practice questions.

 So, let’s get started!